 What makes deliberative public engagement different

 Deliberation has come to the fore due to its ability to provide informed and considered public opinion data.
 Where historically government has relied largely on raw opinion gathering tools such as surveys and opinion polls to inform policy; deliberative public engagement offers decision-makers public views that are carefully considered.
 In particular it allows people to view opinion shifts that take place before and after deliberation, which can be useful for understanding the difference between informed and raw public opinion.
-Other characteristics are outlined in Appendix 1 and 2.

 Forms of deliberative public engagement